-Spend any time outdoors lately, and you’ve likely noted an exceptional uptick in smartphone walkers — slower with the steps, eyes fixed on tiny screens.
-However you may feel about the Pokémon Go phenomenon, it was only a matter of days before a leading wireless carrier offered free data to its customers playing the game.
+Spend any time outdoors lately and you've likely noted an exceptional uptick in smartphone walker s— slower with the steps, eyes fixed on tiny screens.
+However you feel about the Pokemon Go phenomenon, it was only a matter of days before a leading wireless carrier offered free data to its customers playing the game.

 The move was the latest in a long line of savvy salvos in the intense, ongoing competition among regional and national wireless carriers to attract and keep customers.
 Indeed, a look at advertising buys over the past year reveals no fewer than 35 wireless companies taking to the airwaves some 440,000 times to make their case to consumers.

 Mobile Future conducted a recent video project aimed at capturing the frenetic pace and free-wheeling diversity of the wireless wars.
 You can watch it here.

 Anyone who questions the competitiveness of the U.S. wireless marketplace need only turn on their television.
 The top four national wireless providers are routinely ranked among the top 10 U.S. advertising spenders as each seeks to one-up the other with attractive consumer deals and claims of network superiority.

 These intensive rivalries are not only a reality—but the defining reality of the modern U.S. mobile marketplace.
 And, the constant swirl and evolution of competitive offerings clearly empower consumers.
 One company dumps contracts.
 Others follow suit.
 Data rollover plans come on the market.
 Rivals respond in kind.
 Wireless companies are perpetually seeking new ways to find an edge.

 Clearly, data is the belle of the ball: How much do you get, for what price and with what kind of rollover arrangement?
 Market rivals have a multitude of answers to these questions, and consumers freely sift through them for offerings that best suit their unique wireless way of life.